As a Junior Graphic Designer at Visualise Creative, I designed a number of bespoke websites...

 Lisa May was thrilled with the final design.
 "You did an amazing job with my website, it looks fab!
 You were super efficient, from start to finish...
 Perfect.
 So pleased I chose you to do the job."

 Birchwood Energy are independent energy consultants, providing energy contract management expertise in Norwich.

 The design of the website is minimalist and slick.
-I wanted to create an uncluttered, clean design which was easy for the customers to navigate.
+I wanted to create an uncluttered, clean design which was easy for visitors to navigate.
 Therefore, I used lots of large pictures and bold text, while also utilising lots of pull quotes — such as “lower energy costs, improved energy efficiency” — to reinforce the key beliefs and principles of the business.
 The green and white colour scheme is minimalist and fresh, while the green also creates connotations of wealth and energy.

 As an independent designer, I continued to create responsive websites...

 The Norwich Welsh Society was established in 1965 to celebrate Wales, its language and culture.